graphite-project/graphite-web/docs/faq.rst

 What is Graphite?
 -----------------
 Graphite is a highly scalable real-time graphing system.
 As a user, you write an application that collects numeric time-series data that you are interested in graphing, and send it to Graphite's processing backend, :doc:`carbon </carbon-daemons>`, which stores the data in Graphite's specialized database.
-The data can then be visualized through graphite's web interfaces.
+The data can then be visualized through Graphite's web interfaces.

 Who should use Graphite?